kostaskougios/scalascriptengine/Readme.md

 ```

+NOTE: add

+fork:=true

+to your build.sbt because sbt seems to create issues with the scala compiler.

 ### Usage ###

 This is not the most efficient usage of the library, but is the one with the most expected behavior: